Published 20 May 2020 | Updated 7 July 2022

 - An employee’s guide to difficult conversations in the workplace (Word)

 - A manager’s guide to difficult conversations in the workplace (Word).

 To ask for our help with resolving a workplace issue, please contact us.
 You can call us or lodge an online enquiry.

 We’ll ask you for information about the workplace issues you’re trying to resolve.
 We may refer you to another government agency or department where appropriate.

 If your workplace issue related to COVID-19 vaccinations, please read our COVID-19 vaccination information first before calling us.
 We also have specific information about resolving COVID-19 vaccinations issues at work.
 Learn more at COVID-19 vaccinations: resolving workplace issues.

 Referrals to other government agencies or departments

-If it’s more appropriate for another government agency or department to help you with an issue, we’ll give you information about how to get the right help.
+If it’s more appropriate for another government agency or department to help you with resolving a workplace issue, we’ll give you information about who to contact to get the right help.
 For example, this may include a referral to the ATO or the Commission.

 For a list of assistance on a range of topics, see Other government information and assistance.